 |Domestic Gross: $37,017,955||Overseas Gross: $50,794,416|

-London based Working Title, which is owned by Universal financed this remake of the 2003 BBC mini-series State Of Play for $60 million and received some additional coin from StudioCanal — which usually invests into Working Title’s movies for rights in France and a portion of the film’s backend.
+London based Working Title, which was owned by Universal, financed this remake of the 2003 BBC mini-series State Of Play for $60 million and received some additional coin from StudioCanal — which usually invests into Working Title’s movies for rights in France and a portion of the film’s backend.
 Relativity had a slate financing arrangement with Universal and also invested into the project.

 Overseas, Universal handled most markets and State of Play had its strongest run in the UK with a decent $9.2 million and its overseas total was $50,794,416.
 Universal would see back about $48.2 million after theaters take their percentage of the global gross, which would not even cover the expensive worldwide P&A spend and the budget would be in the red.

-State Of Play was one of many reasons Universal Pictures Chairman Marc Shmuger would be replaced in October, after a string of recent Universal flops, including Duplicity, Land of the Lost, Funny People and the out of control budgets for the as of yet to be released The Wolfman, Robin Hood, Scott Pilgrim Vs The World and Green Zone.
+State Of Play was one of many reasons Universal Pictures Chairman Marc Shmuger would be replaced in October, after a string of recent Universal flops, including Duplicity, Land of the Lost, Funny People and the out of control budgets for the as of yet to be released The Wolfman, Robin Hood and Green Zone.